robsondamota/robsondamota/README.md

-# About me 👋
+# About me 🇧🇷

-Hi, my name is Robson and I’m currently learning programming on a Data Science college degree here in Brazil. 🙂
+Hi, my name is Robson and I’m currently learning programming on a Data Science college degree online here in Brazil.

-My institution is named Univesp and is located in the state of São Paulo, although I live in Rio de Janeiro, another Brasil state.
+My institution - Univesp -  is located on the state of São Paulo, but I live in Rio de Janeiro, another Brazil state.
+That's possible since the classes are taken online.

 I intend on using GitHub initially as a place to post code experiments and solutions to problems I will encounter through my course.
 Later on, I hope collaborating with others to solve complex problems...

 📞 Want to talk?
 Reach me through my social networks.

+Thanks for reading 🙂